Nathaniel Bullock

 Bullock was born to Samuel Bullock (1737-1821) and Silence (Bowen) Bullock (1744-1825) and was part of a prominent extended family in New England.
-Johnathan Russell Bullock was his son.
+Jonathan Russell Bullock was his son.
 He graduated from Brown University in 1798.

 Bullock ran for governor in 1839, placing second in an election where no candidate received a majority and the office was filled in an acting capacity by Samuel Ward King.
 He served as Rhode Island's lieutenant governor in 1842 and 1843.

 The Library of Congress has a campaign broadside including him on the Democratic Republican and "Farmers' Prox."
 1840 ticket.

 He was involved with Freeman's Bank and the construction of its bank building in Bristol.